appreciated/material/README.md

 # Material

-This is a Theme for the Vaadin Framework 7.3+ based on the Google Material Design.
+This is a Theme for the Vaadin Framework 7.3+ and 8.0+ based on the Google Material Design.

 ## Download release